 - Southwest Gas: 877-860-6020

-If you still have questions or there is an issue that you have been unable to resolve directly with the franchisee, please feel free to contact us at 702-229-1070 or email@example.com.
+If you still have questions or there is an issue that you have been unable to resolve directly with the franchisee, please feel free to contact us at 702-229-1070 or firstname.lastname@example.org.
 Note City Hall is closed Fridays.
-The Franchise Analyst can answer questions and will attempt to mediate your dispute in order to reach an acceptable resolution with the company.
+The Franchise Officer can answer questions and will attempt to mediate your dispute in order to reach an acceptable resolution with the company.
 Some issues are beyond our authority, such as utility service rates that are regulated by the Public Utilities Commission of Nevada, cable television or video service channel lineups and connecting or disconnecting services.
 All messages received will be responded to by the end of the next business day.

 Ambulance Service Franchisees